arparaschiv/solar-coronal-inversion/README.md

 - [1.d CoMP observation data](https://drive.google.com/file/d/1AdAqIvsiXEV6RK5UiGWcu-1bovs0oOGr/view?usp=sharing).
 - [1.e CoMP doppler analysis results for the 1.d datacube](https://drive.google.com/file/d/1-hPiRRYRS6de_0zWz1k2UU1rIKOEbPOu/view?usp=sharing).

-For terminal only compute systems the test data can be downloaded via the shell interface with the following method:
+For terminal only compute systems, the test data can be downloaded via the shell interface with the following method:

 i.
 Load the following gdrive wrapper script into your bash window directly, or introduce it in your .bash_alias setup.